md-danish-lg/remote-root/README.md

 ## 📱 Current Functionality
 - makes a call to the api upon start
 - lists the available jobs
+- displays jobs based on user Search
+- displays further job details and option to Apply

 ## 🚀Desired End-Result
 - Lists remote jobs dynamically from an external API